Academic Regulations

 Students may continue to take required coursework for the B.A. degree past the eighth semester only with permission from the Committee on Academic Standing, after first discussing such requests with their advising deans in the Berick Center for Student Advising.
 Study beyond the eighth term is granted only for students who have found themselves in emergent circumstances beyond their control which have prevented them from completing the degree in eight terms.

-Note: Study beyond the eighth term is not granted for the purposes of changing or adding a major or concentration.
+Note: Study beyond the eighth term is not granted for the purposes of changing a major or of completing a second program of study (e.g., a minor, special program, or second major).

 Progress Toward the Degree